 Naval Platform Design - Fluid Structure Interaction

-The research question to be answered within this theme is – how can vessel loads and motions be predicted and controlled when vessels are exposed to design limiting forces and manoeuvres?
+The research question answered within this theme was – how can vessel loads and motions be predicted and controlled when vessels are exposed to design limiting forces and manoeuvres?

 Answering the key research questions in this theme will transform the design process and result in substantially more efficient and fit-for-purpose naval platform designs.